 10Actionable Recommendations

-1. For new designs: Always specify cast alloy steel based on the worst-case service condition, not the average.
-Add a safety margin of 20% in temperature and pressure ratings.
+- For new designs, choose cast alloy steel based on the worst-case service condition, not the average operating condition.
+Add about a 20% safety margin for temperature and pressure ratings to reduce the risk of early failure.

-5. Consult ASTM standards directly – Before finalizing grade selection, review ASTM A148, A217, or A351 for the latest mechanical property requirements and heat treatment specifications.
+- Before finalizing the grade, review ASTM A148, A217, or A351 directly to confirm mechanical properties and heat treatment requirements for the actual working conditions.

-By following this guide, engineers and buyers can confidently navigate cast alloy steel selection, avoiding costly misapplications and achieving reliable, long-lasting performance in demanding industrial environments.
+By following these steps, engineers and buyers can select cast alloy steel more confidently, avoid costly misapplications, and achieve more reliable service life in high-load, high-wear, or corrosive industrial environments.